jess197/data_apifootball_project/README.md

 particularly in data modeling and querying.
 Your task involves consuming Football (Soccer) data from an API, storing it within a database of your preference, and crafting analytical queries for insights.

+ The league must be Premier League at Season 2022/2023.

+ Answering the questions:

+1. Final League Table (query_a)
+2. Display all teams sorted by Away goals scored. (query_b)
+3. Top 5 Referees with Most Cards (query_c)
+4. Top 3 Goal Scorers by Match Round 14 (query_d)
 </p>

 ### 1. DATA ARCHITECTURE